 Program Related Investments fund a wide variety of projects in many fields of activity, including but not limited to affordable housing, community development, cultural organizations, disaster relief, economic development including entrepreneurship and micro-business, social services, open spaces and wildlife habitat protection.
 Recipients have used PRIs as bridge loans and loan guarantees to acquire property, construct facilities, reach scale, create jobs, develop products or services or approach self-sufficiency through earned income strategies.

 There is no defined minimum or maximum amount that a PRI seeker may request.
 Historically, amounts have ranged in size from $75,000 to $4,000,000.
-The bulk of MMT's PRIs have ranged from $100,000 to $500,000.
+The bulk of Meyer's PRIs have ranged from $100,000 to $500,000.
 Proposals should be strategic, reflect the organization's mission and capabilities and include clear outcomes and a credible plan for repayment.
 Applicants are advised to visit our Help Desk and to read Frequently Asked Questions and see What We Look For in PRIs.
 In addition, it might be useful to see a list of PRIs we've funded in the past in our Awards Database.

 In reviewing PRI applications, we use many of the criteria of our Responsive Grants program.
 In addition, we spend considerable time reviewing: